 Understanding the Distance

-The Sachsenhausen Concentration Camp is situated in Oranienburg, which is approximately 22 miles north of Berlin.
-The actual distance can vary depending on your starting point in Berlin, but it is relatively close and easily accessible.
+Sachsenhausen Concentration Camp can be found in Oranienburg which is about 35kms in the north of Berlin.
+The actual distance may depend upon one’s point of departure in Berlin, yet, overall, it is not too far off and easily reachable.

 Transportation Options